 Plenty of riders in their 60s and even 70s switch to clipless happily.
 Picking up the foot technique isn’t a problem, but you will fall off a few times while learning.
 For some less robust physiques that could be an issue.

 Does it work for everyone?

 For the great majority, yes.
-On a typical club leisure ride, over 90 per cent will be using clipless pedals.
+On a typical club leisure ride, more than 90% will be using clipless pedals.
 But, as with contact lenses, a few people just don’t take to them.

 Is it worth it?

 If you’re strictly a round-town cyclist, trail family trundler, short-hop commuter or occasional-only rider, there’s little to be gained by going clipless.
 But if you regularly pedal more than say five minutes without a halt, whether touring, commuting, or on longer pleasure or utility rides – or if you ever go up hills – you’ll very probably be glad you changed.